 Design Alternative 2 (Figure 7), has a sloped fill area layout in Cell 1 and elevations of 3-ft. to 0.5-ft.
 NAVD88 sloped.
 The fill elevation in Cell 2 is similar to Alternative 2A (3.5-ft.).
 The fill elevation in Cell 2 is similar to Alternative 2A (3.5-ft.).
+The fill elevation in Cell 2 is similar to Alternative 2A (3.5-ft.).
 For Cell 3, the Alternative 2 has a larger footprint that extends to the east of the island and an elevation of 3-ft. compared to a 1-ft. elevation for the Alternative 2A.
 The fill area for Alternative 2 includes a total of 137.5 acres compared to a total fill area template of 87.82 acres for Design Alternative 2A.
 The borrow area is the Calcasieu Ship Channel, which is the same as the Alternative 2A.
 The access route is the same as Alternative 2A, Access Route B.